Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: General analytical expressions for the atom-photon bound states

 After fixing the energy $E_{\beta s}$ of a BS, one can further obtain the corresponding excitation amplitudes $u^{(\beta s)}_{m}$ of the atoms from Eq.~\eqref{EqForU}.
-We further plug these values into Eq.~\eqref{coupling1}, and then substitute Eqs.~\eqref{coupling1} and \eqref{momentumO} into Eq.~\eqref{wavefunction}.
-Finally, after integrating over $k$ and fixing the mixing angle using the normalization conditions, we can obtain the expression of BS in real space
+The corresponding expression of BS in real space can be written as